 If you have less than a terabyte of data or so, there is no excuse for not having a periodic backup running against your data.
 However, from the practical standpoint, the cost of backing up terabytes worth of data on a schedule would be prohibitive for most environments.
 Consequently, my only backup plan for the future is to find or write a utility to copy four- and five-star rated images to some backup storage.

 While hardware RAID sounds like the big boys' game, RAID enclosures will eventually fail and you will have to go the extra mile to find replacement parts for your failed unit.
-Sometimes, it just will not be possible because either the hardware is too old or the manufacturer is out of business and you will have to invest into data recovery software or services.
+Sometimes, it just will not be possible because either the hardware is too old or the manufacturer is out of business and you will have to invest into data recovery software or services or just say goodbye to your data.
 That is a lot of headache and sometimes a good chunk of money.
 As far as long-term storage is concerned, stay away from any hardware that you cannot replace overnight.

 Software replication will not be as fast as a hardware solution, but it is not dependent on any specific hardware and if a JBOD enclosure fails in a non-destructive way, you will simply pick up a new enclosure, move your drives, turn it on and continue working with your pictures where you left it off on the day the old enclosure failed.